-Modeling and simulation engineering is taking a concept, design or hypothesis and testing it in real-world conditions through tools like:
+Modeling and simulation engineering involves taking a concept, hypothesis or design and testing it in real-world conditions.
+You'll use tools tools like:

 - Graphical and mathematical models